 2 (8 oz) packages of cream cheese, softened

-1 Ranch Dressing Packet (or !)
+1 Ranch Dressing Packet (or make your own!)

 4 oz jar of dices pimentos, drained